wp-plugins/list-yo-files/readme.txt

 == Changelog ==

+= 0.83 =

+* Fixed the "icon" feature to be turned off by default.
+* Icon extensions are now case insensitive.
+* Using a method that does not generate a warning when a file cannot be loaded.

 = 0.82 =

 * Added an "icon" feature which adds icons to file lists which are based on the "table" option.
 Includes a small set of 16x16 icons.
 Users can add their own icon files by uploading to the plugin's 'icon' folder a .png file with the file name matching the extension of the file you want to provide an icon for.
 For example:  "mp3.png", "pdf.png", etc.